-nslookup is a program to query Internet domain name servers. nslookup has two modes: interactive and noninteractive.
+Nslookup is a program to query Internet domain name servers.
+Nslookup has two modes: interactive and noninteractive.
 Interactive mode allows the user to query name servers for information about various hosts and domains or to print a list of hosts in a domain.
-Non-interactive mode prints just the name and requested information for a host or domain.
+Non-interactive mode is used to print just the name and requested information for a host or domain.